paroma/paroma.github.io/index.md

 ## <a name="home"></a> Paroma Varma

-### Ph.
-D. Student - Electrical Engineering - Stanford University

 ### paroma [at] stanford [dot] edu - @paroma_varma

 <img src="profile.jpg" align="middle"/>

-I am a fourth year Ph.D. student advised by [Prof. Christopher Ré](http://cs.stanford.edu/people/chrismre/) and affiliated with the [DAWN](http://dawn.cs.stanford.edu), [SAIL](http://ai.stanford.edu), and [StatML](http://statsml.stanford.edu) groups.
-I am supported by the [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf/details) and the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org).
+I recently graduated from the Stanford Ph.D. program, where I was advised by [Prof. Christopher Ré](http://cs.stanford.edu/people/chrismre/) and affiliated with the [DAWN](http://dawn.cs.stanford.edu), [SAIL](http://ai.stanford.edu), and [StatML](http://statsml.stanford.edu) groups.
+I was supported by the [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf/details) and the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org).

 My research interests revolve around _weak supervision_, or using high-level knowledge in the form of noisy labeling sources to efficiently label massive datasets required to train machine learning models.
 This work is part of and builds on [Snorkel](https://snorkel.org), the system that accepts weak supervision signals in the form of user-defined labeling functions.
 In this context, I'm also interested in using _developer exhaust_, byproducts of the data analytics pipeline, to simplify complex [statistical](#coral) and [search-based](#snuba) problems.